osahris/rps-portal/docs/admin.md

 administrators that keep everything running - also sometimes called the "Ops team".

-This document is mostly a skeleton for now - please feel free to at site-specific notes to whereever the doc is hosted at your site (ususally a site-specific or project-specific git branch).
+This document is mostly a skeleton for now - please feel free to add site-specific notes to whereever the doc is hosted at your site (ususally a site-specific or project-specific git branch).